 A dental bridge fills the space created by a missing tooth or teeth.
 A bridge consists of one or more artificial teeth cemented in place using the teeth on either side for support.
 A dental bridge is both art and science, since it replaces a missing tooth functionally and cosmetically.
 It is important to replace a missing tooth as soon as possible.
 Without treatment, the teeth surrounding the gap will shift inward.
 This can worsen the bite due to changes in pressure and can eventually result in jaw problems such as TMJ.
 Bridges and crowns are very durable and can last a lifetime with extra care and good oral hygiene.

 Good oral hygiene should always be practiced, since the loss of a single tooth can have major impact upon your oral health and appearance.
-Although Dr. Grace will use every measure to prevent tooth loss, there are still occasions when a tooth may need to be extracted due to:
+Although your dentist will use every measure to prevent tooth loss, there are still occasions when a tooth may need to be extracted due to:

 - Severe decay